-"Enlarge the space of your tent" (Is 54:2)
+"Enlarge the space for your tent"

-Working Document for the Continental Stage

-Vatican City, 24th October 2022

-Introduction

-1. The experience of the synodal journey

-- 1.1 "The fruits, seeds and weeds of synodality" - 1.2 Our common baptismal dignity

-2. Listening to the Scriptures

-3. Towards a missionary synodal Church

-- 3.1 Listening that becomes welcoming

-- 3.2 Sisters and brothers for mission

-- 3.3 Communion, participation and co-responsibility

-- 3.4 Synodality takes shape

-- 3.5 Synodal life and liturgy

-4. The next steps

-- 4.1 A journey of conversion and reform - 4.2 Methodology for the Continental Stage

-Introduction
+(Is 54:2)

+WORKING DOCUMENT FOR THE CONTINENTAL STAGE

+"Have among yourselves the same attitude that is also yours in Christ Jesus, Who, though he was in the form of God, did not regard equality with God something to be grasped.
+Rather, he emptied himself, taking theformofaslave, coming in human likeness" (Phil.
+2:5-7)

+Index Introduction 3 1.
+The experience of the synodal journey 1.1 "The fruits, seeds and weeds of synodality" 1.2 Our common baptismal dignity 15 15 22 2.
+Listening to the Scriptures 27 3.
+Towards a missionary synodal Church 3.1 Listening that becomes welcoming 3.2 Sisters and brothers for mission 3.3 Communion, participation and co-responsibility 3.4 Synodality takes shape 3.5 Synodal Life and liturgy 33 35 43 56 67 80 4.
+The next steps 4.1 A journey of conversion and reform 4.2 Methodology for the Continental Stage 89 89 92